 We celebrate the Sacraments and our full initiation into the Catholic Church at the Easter Vigil Service (after sundown on Holy Saturday – the evening before Easter Sunday)!
 However, this is not the end, but rather the beginning of your life as a fully initiated disciple!
 We continue to meet for a fourth stage of formation, gathering a few times during the Easter Season (the 50 days after Easter) to help launch us into the next step of our faith journey and the rest of our lives as Catholic disciples of Christ.
 The Easter Vigil Service is Saturday, April 20, 2019.
 The Vigil mass time is to be determined.

-For more information about becoming a Catholic through the RCIA program contact Deacon Randy Belice at the parish office at (708) 447-1020.
+For more information about becoming a Catholic through the RCIA program contact Deacon Randy Belice via e-mail to: firstname.lastname@example.org or by contacting the rectory at (708) 447-1020.